Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/NodesApi.md

 var nodeId = "nodeId_example"; // {String} The identifier of a node.

 var opts = {
-  'permanent': false // {Boolean} If **true** then the node is deleted permanently, without it moving to the trashcan.\nYou must be the owner or an admin to permanently delete the node.\n
+  'permanent': false // {Boolean} If **true** then the node is deleted permanently, without it moving to the trashcan.
+You must be the owner or an admin to permanently delete the node.

 };
 apiInstance.deleteNode(nodeId, , opts).then(function() {
   console.log('API called successfully.');